 Sales is, arguably, the driving force behind all aspects of a business.
 This means CRM can also be used to help businesses make informed, data-driven decisions in all departments: human resources, IT, supply chain, manufacturing, distribution, logistics, and accounting.
 When all aspects of the business are operating under one source of accurate information, operating costs can be properly accounted for and controlled, and productivity, customer satisfaction, and revenue increased.

 Though choosing the right technology is important, building a successful CRM system is also about having a plan in place.
-From a business perspective, a software product should help actualize your vision.
+From a business perspective, a software product should help actualise your vision.
 With that framework in mind, it’s important to craft a vision statement.
-Maybe you want to revolutionize customer service in your industry, or maybe you simply want to be the market leader in your region.
-Whatever your vision is, define it, share it with the entire organization, and let it guide your strategy.
+Maybe you want to revolutionise customer service in your industry, or maybe you simply want to be the market leader in your region.
+Whatever your vision is, define it, share it with the entire organisation, and let it guide your strategy.

 Having a clear, actionable strategy is what will make your vision a reality.
 If your vision is to become the market leader in your region, you must decide if your strategy is to offer more products, compete on price or offer the best customer service in the industry.
 Customer relationship management software can help keep measure those metrics.
 Daily tasks should then align with the corporate vision, and--you guessed it--CRM software can help create and track tasks.

 Everyone, especially executives, should be on board with integrating a CRM solution into the business.
 That’s because many CRM programs allow metrics to be tracked and displayed, which is especially helpful for executives and sales reps alike as they measure progress toward goals.